wg-osr/walkerga.github.io/_posts/monsters/2020-11-14-dragon-red.md

 1. Regular virgin sacrifices.
 1. Invade a dwarven hold.
 1. A rare artifact.
-1. Being worshipped like a god.
+1. Being worshiped like a god.
 </details>

 <details markdown="1">